Skip to main content

 Learn from the Past

-After major storms hit, life doesn’t go back to normal once the clouds clear.
-Nearly a month after Hurricane Harvey hit in 2017, 3,900 homes in Texas still did not have power and many of the more than 135,000 homes damaged were located outside of the city’s predicted flood zone and weren’t insured for water damage.
+Nearly a month after Hurricane Harvey hit in 2017, 3,900 homes in Texas still didn’tt have power, and many of the more than 135,000 homes damaged were located outside of the city’s predicted flood zone and weren’t insured for water damage.
 Some people in Puerto Rico waited almost a year for the electricity to be turned back on after Hurricane Maria devastated the island.

 This requires you to have a significant amount of cash on hand, as you’ll want to keep making mortgage payments until you’ve spoken with your lender.

-Fortunately, there are special programs for homeowners affected by hurricanes, tornados, fires, and floods that are designed to ease your financial burden immediately following a storm.
+Fortunately, there are special financial relief programs for homeowners affected by hurricanes, tornados, fires, and floods that are designed to ease your financial burden immediately following a storm.
 These include:

 • Mortgage payment holds that allow you to pause or defer your monthly payments.